Washington star Michael Penix Jr. takes pounding, disappointing loss in college finale

 But Penix's elite precision eluded him throughout.
 Renowned for his deep ball accuracy, he missed narrowly on several downfield passes.

+“I just feel like it came down to executing,” he said.
+“I missed a couple of throws.
+Just a couple of reads on routes and stuff like that.
+Just small details within our system that we do great all the time.”

+Penix took a beating in his college finale, too.
+After the game, he limped in the tunnel back toward Washington’s locker room, a towel covering his face and his right arm protecting his apparently tender side.

-An interception on the first play of the second half cost Washington momentum, and he couldn’t get his team in the end zone after halftime to snap Washington’s 21-game winning streak.
+An interception on the first play of the second half cost Washington momentum, and he couldn’t get his team in the end zone after halftime, snapping Washington’s 21-game winning streak.

 After suffering injury after injury during his four years at Indiana, Penix played two seasons at Washington without any major injuries to lead the nation in yards passing this season and finish second in Heisman Trophy voting to LSU quarterback Jayden Daniels.
 He tore his ACL in 2018 and 2020 and had shoulder injuries in both 2019 and 2021.